medial-ax/medial-ax/README.md

 ### Run the frontend

-Then go to the `web/` directory and run
+Clone the repo, and then go to the `web/` directory and run

 ```sh
 npm i # install the things.
 Only need the first time.